-The consolidated financial statements of Auris Medical Holding AG as of and for the year ended December 31, 2014, incorporated in this Prospectus by reference from Auris Medical Holding AG's Annual Report on Form 20-F for the year ended December 31, 2014, have been audited by Deloitte AG, an independent registered public accounting firm, as stated in their report, which is incorporated herein by reference.
+The consolidated financial statements of Auris Medical Holding AG incorporated in this Prospectus by reference from Auris Medical Holding AG's Annual Report on Form 20-F, have been audited by Deloitte AG, an independent registered public accounting firm, as stated in their report, which is incorporated herein by reference.
 Such consolidated financial statements have been so incorporated in reliance on the report of such firm, given upon their authority as experts in accounting and auditing.